Where to Buy the Best Concrete Thermometers

 Commercial Concrete Thermometers

-Below, we review a few concrete curing thermometers that may be ideal for implementation in your next concrete project.
+Below, we review a few concrete temperature thermometers that may be ideal for implementation in your next project.

 SmartRock®

-The concrete testing device manufacturer Giatec offers SmartRock sensors, which are approved by the ASTM C1074 and compliant with the ACI.
+The concrete testing device manufacturer Giatec offers SmartRock wireless sensors.
+They comply with ACI and work under the approval of the ASTM C1074.
 The sensors are fully embedded in the rebar and do not require wires or testing field-cured cylinders.
 They are easy to use and allow for quick decision-making onsite.
 This device is also a type of maturity meter and its dual temperature capability allows the user to closely monitor temperature differentials between the core and edge of mass pours.

 HardTrack